WellPoint to buy Amerigroup for $4.5 billion in Medicaid play

 Combined, WellPoint and Amerigroup will serve more than 4.5 million beneficiaries of state-sponsored healthcare plans, including Medicaid recipients in 19 states, the companies said.

-That would increase WellPoint's Medicaid presence from 10 states currently and make it one of the largest Medicaid plan administrators in the United States, alongside competitor UnitedHealth Group Inc.
+That would increase WellPoint's Medicaid presence from 10 states currently and make it one of the largest Medicaid plan administrators in the United States, alongside competitor UnitedHealth Group Inc (UNH.N).

-Wiederhorn sees the deal spurring rivals like Aetna Inc, Cigna Corp or Humana Inc into new acquisitions.
+Wiederhorn sees the deal spurring rivals like Aetna Inc (AET.N), Cigna Corp (CI.N) or Humana Inc (HUM.N) into new acquisitions.

 WellPoint is offering $92 per share in cash for Amerigroup, a premium of 43 percent to its closing share price on Friday, one of the highest premiums seen in the sector, analysts said.